FAQ & Troubleshooting

 • Complex JQL queries returning lots of data

 Tips: Use maxResults in searches, process data in batches across multiple runs, select only needed fields.
+See Limits for all trigger-specific limits.

 I get “API call limit exceeded”